MaastrichtU-IDS/d2s-docs/docs/d2s-run.md

 > You might face issues when processing large CSV or TSV file, see [this documentation](https://d2s.semanticscience.org/docs/guide-preprocessing#split-big-files) to deal with big files.

----

-### With property split

-> Not tested at the moment.
-Might need fix.

-Convert CSV/TSV and split statements (e.g. `?s ?p "value1,value2,value3"` would be splitted in 3 statements).
+A workflow allows to **split a property** object: convert CSV/TSV and split statements (e.g. `?s ?p "value1,value2,value3"` would be splitted in 3 statements).

 We provide a example converting a sample of the [EggNOG](https://github.com/MaastrichtU-IDS/d2s-transform-template/tree/master/datasets/drugbank) dataset to the [BioLink](https://biolink.github.io/biolink-model/docs/) model: